msu/csci-550-fall2020/hw/proj.md

 You and a partner(s) get to define and drive the direction of the project.
 Note that it does not have to be research, but it should be at the very least something that, if successful, you can point to it in a job interview as a substantial project.
-You may be in groups of up to three.
+You may be in groups of up to four.
 You do NOT need to work with the same people as the topic presentation.
 The project is intentionally open ended but some places to help you get started are: